 The story of adoption is born out of love.
-In honor of Valentine's Day we're sharing an adoption love story shared from the perspective of both an adoptive mom and birth mom.
-Meet Kimberly, an adoptive mom and find out how she and her husband's lives have been forever changed through the love of a birth mother...
+In honor of Valentine's Day, we're sharing an adoption love story shared from the perspective of both an adoptive mom and birth mom.
+Meet Kimberly, an adoptive mom.
+Find out how she and her husband's lives have been forever changed through the love of a birth mother...

 On October 24th of last year, God wouldn't let me sleep.
 In the middle of the night, I was wide awake and literally compelled to go into our empty nursery and pray.